 You are eligible to enroll in Part B medical insurance.
 This is true whether or not you are eligible for Part A coverage.
-There is a premium for Part B, and the standard premium amount is $121.80 (but the premium may be higher depending on your income).
+There is a premium for Part B, and the standard premium amount for 2019 is $135.50 (but the premium may be higher depending on your income).

 After you meet your deductible you will pay 20% of the Medicare approved amount for most doctor services, including doctor services while you are in an inpatient hospital, for outpatient therapy, and for durable medical equipment.

 Part B medical insurance is intended to cover basic medical services that are provided by doctors, clinics and labs.
 Taking the time to learn what is a covered service and what is not is very important because then you are able to get the most benefits by fitting your medical treatments into the covered categories whenever possible.
 Part B medical insurance covers two types of services.

 - Medically Necessary Services: These are services or supplies that are needed to diagnose to treat your medical conditions that meet expected standards of medical practice.

 - Preventative Services: This is healthcare that is used to prevent illness (such as the flu or pneumonia) or to detect it at an early stage when treatment is most likely to work the best.

 - Doctor Services: provided at a hospital, doctors office or your home.
 (Including surgery)

 - Durable Medical Equipment: Such as casts, splints, prosthetic devices, wheelchairs, hospital beds, pacemakers etc.